saatvik333/tabula/docs/STORE_LISTING.md

 Tabula — Minimalist New Tab (Clock, Tagline, Widgets)

 ## Short description
-A calm, customizable New Tab featuring a beautiful clock of clocks, optional tagline, and focused productivity widgets.
+A calm, customizable New Tab featuring a beautiful clock of clocks, and focused productivity widgets.

 ## Full description
 Tabula transforms your New Tab into a clean, distraction-free dashboard.
 It pairs a unique "clock of clocks" with optional productivity widgets and a personal tagline.
 Simple, fast, and private.